amitgarg2002/amitgarg2002/README.md

 - 👋 Hi, I’m @amitgarg2002
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on laravel projects
 - 📫 How to reach me ...
 - send email at amit826418@gmail.com